MiAD: Mirage Atom Diffusion for De Novo Crystal Generation: Mirage infusion

-\begin{itemize} \item \textbf{Infusion}: Adds mirage atoms to a real crystal $\Mat$.
+We define two mappings: \begin{itemize} \item \textbf{Infusion}: Adds mirage atoms to a real crystal $\Mat$.
 The original atoms are kept unchanged, while the additional atoms are initialized with type $0$, and fractional coordinates are drawn from the uniform distribution over the unit cell $\mathcal{U}(0, 1)^{3}$. \item \textbf{Reduction}: Removes mirage atoms from expanded crystal $\overline{\Mat}$ by filtering out all atoms with type $0$, restoring the original representation $\Mat$. \end{itemize}

 Using this setup, we can train a diffusion model in the expanded domain.
 The model architecture remains nearly the same, with the only change being an extra atom type (type $0$) in the D3PM diffusion component for atom types.